Uncover the Ten Best Hidden Gems in the US

 What to Consider: Eureka Springs’s winding streets and historic buildings are best explored on foot.
 Wear comfortable shoes and be prepared for some steep hills.
 The town’s charm is unique, so take time to explore leisurely.

 Tucked away in the Ozark Mountains, Eureka Springs is a Victorian-style town with a rich history of natural springs and historic architecture.
 Its winding streets and colorful buildings reflect the town's unique character.
 The Thorncrown Chapel, a stunning glass-and-wood structure, is a serene spot worth visiting.
-Eureka Springs is also known for its vibrant arts community, with numerous galleries, studios, and live music venues.
+Eureka Springs is renowned for its lively arts scene, featuring a variety of galleries, studios, and live music venues.

 7. Port Townsend, Washington